 - Develop assertive behaviors.

 - Recognize and accept your limits.
-Remember that everyone is unique and different.
+Remember that everyone is unique, different, and imperfect.

 - Exercise regularly.

 - Eat a balanced diet daily.

 - Spend time with supportive friends and family.

 - Talk with trusted supports about your worries/problems.